Ezerioha-ifeanyi/Microsoft-Regression-Challenge/README.md

 Predicting the selling price of a residential property depends on a number of factors, including the property age, availability of local amenities, and location.

-- In this challenge, you will use a dataset of real estate sales transactions to predict the price-per-unit of a property based on its features.
+- In this challenge, I used a dataset of real estate sales transactions to predict the price-per-unit of a property based on its features.
 The price-per-unit in this data is based on a unit measurement of 3.3 square meters.

 - Citation: The data used in this exercise originates from the following study: